YRomero-A/Backloggd---Project/README.md

-# PROJECT BACKLOGGD ANALYSIS
+# Videogames Based on Popular Opinion
-## Backloggd Data Analysis Project
+## Data Analysis Project
 ### Overview

 This data analysis project aims to explore and visualize gaming data from the website Backloggd.
 The project includes the following steps:

 Data Scraping: Data is scraped from the [Backloggd](https://www.backloggd.com/) website to obtain information about various games, including their ratings, total plays, current players, wishlist from their users, among other data.
+The library which was scraped comes from the following link [Backloggd - Games](https://www.backloggd.com/games/lib/popular/) library.

 Data Cleaning: The scraped data is processed and cleaned using Python to ensure it is in a suitable format for analysis.